Seesaw-7/stuff/README.md

 - Recursion is a tool, while backtrack is a strategy.
 Backtrack involves exploring possible solutions, abandoning ("backtracking" from) paths that do not lead to a valid solution, and proceeding to alternative paths.
 We often abandon an invalid path at the very first of the function code, and proceed to further layer without checking path validity.
 We often do not check validity before proceeding to further layer, cuz we'll need to handle too many checks.

+- Instead of conditions in all directions, try early stopping at the very begining in the next call

 ## Math

 ### 172 Factorial Trailing Zeros